Just like a balanced breakfast gets you pumped and ready to start your day, finding a morning routine is equally important for balance and success.

 I’ll admit, I’m not a breakfast person and usually tend to skip it, but breakfast truly is one of the best ways to start your day.
 So as I try to break a bad habit, join me in trying to eat something healthy every morning.

-On days when I can swallow the idea of a big breakfast, my go-to is usually a small strawberry yogurt bowl with fresh strawberries, sprinkle of granola, and a drizzle of honey!
+On days when I can swallow the idea of a big breakfast, my go-to is usually a small strawberry yogurt bowl with fresh strawberries, a sprinkle of granola, and a drizzle of honey!

 Tip: While breakfast is important, finding the right balance of how much to eat is equally as important.
 For me, I can’t really eat a big breakfast or I start to feel super nauseous.
 Point is, eat the right amount of food that gives you enough energy for your body type (height, weight, nutritional needs) for the day.
 If you’re not sure, try speaking with your doctor or a nutritionist for some healthy ideas.